 - Developmental delays: If hydrocephalus is present from birth or develops early in life, it can affect a child’s development, leading to delays in reaching developmental milestones.

 - Congenital hydrocephalus: This type of hydrocephalus occurs when a baby is born with the condition.
 It can be caused by genetic abnormalities or developmental disorders that affect the formation of the brain and the flow of CSF.

 - Acquired hydrocephalus: This type of hydrocephalus develops later in life, and can be caused by a variety of factors, such as:-

 - Infections: Infections like meningitis, encephalitis, or ventriculitis can cause inflammation that blocks the flow of CSF.

-- Tumors: Tumors in the brain or spinal cord can obstruct the flow of CSF, leading to hydrocephalus.
+- Tumours: Tumours in the brain or spinal cord can obstruct the flow of CSF, leading to hydrocephalus.

 - Trauma: Head injuries can cause bleeding or swelling that disrupts the normal flow of CSF.

-- Intracranial hemorrhage: Bleeding in the brain, such as from a stroke, can lead to hydrocephalus
+- Intracranial haemorrhage: Bleeding in the brain, such as from a stroke, can lead to hydrocephalus

 - Normal pressure hydrocephalus: This is a type of hydrocephalus that occurs in older adults, and the cause is not well understood.

 - Idiopathic hydrocephalus: In some cases, the cause of hydrocephalus is unknown, and this is called idiopathic hydrocephalus.

 Treatments of Hydrocephalus